 Professional qualifications in finance can open up employment opportunities while guiding you down a clearly mapped-out career path

 While accounting is a focused profession with its own set of processes and principles, it is still a diverse area with opportunities to train in banking, business or practice.
-The professional qualifications that you'll need will usually be gained at various stages in your career, whether you're just finishing your A-levels, have graduated, or have amassed work experience in the industry and are aiming to become a chartered certified accountant.
+The professional accountancy qualifications that you'll need will usually be gained at various stages in your career.

-Many graduates decide to study for the ACA, from the Institute of Chartered Accountants in England and Wales (ICAEW), in order to achieve chartered accountant status.
+Many graduates decide to study for the ACA, from the Institute of Chartered Accountants in England and Wales (ICAEW), in order to achieve chartered status.
 This is gained while working (for between three and five years), with your employer often contributing financially as well as offering study leave.
 The study package includes fees payable to the ICAEW as well as your tuition provider.
 If you're in a training agreement with your employer and register between 1 January and 30 June, the annual ACA fee is £165 (plus VAT where applicable).
-Students are expected to apply for exams themselves, with professional-level exam fees set at £90 per exam.
+Students are expected to apply for exams themselves, with professional-level fees set at £90 per exam.

 The Association of Chartered Certified Accountants (ACCA) is a global body that offers the ACCA qualification, the graduate entry route into the industry.
 Taking three to four years in total, students must undertake up to 14 exams (depending on exemptions), as well as complete an ethics module and three years' work experience in a relevant role.
-You'll first have to register (£79) for the ACCA qualification, keep up your annual subscription, and pay fees for entry into knowledge (standard price is £76), skills (£102) and professional (£128) exams.
-The exact fee charges will depend on how early you register.
+You'll first have to register (£79) for the ACCA qualification, keep up your annual subscription, and pay fees for entry into knowledge, skills and professional exams (which will vary according to time of entry).

 Partnered with the American Institute of Certified Public Accountants (AICPA), the Chartered Institute of Management Accountants (CIMA) offers its own widely recognised business finance qualification, CGMA (Chartered Global Management Accountant).
-In addition to subscription and registration fees, individual Tier 1 regional exam fees are priced at between £88 and £224 for exams sat from 3 July 2017.
+In addition to subscription and registration fees, individual Tier 1 (includes western Europe) regional exam fees are priced at between £88 and £224 for exams sat from 3 July 2017.

-In most instances, postgraduate study isn't necessary for those pursuing a career in accountancy.
-The main exception to this is the management accountant.
-Before taking the professional CIMA qualification, you'll first need the Certificate in Business Accounting, which provides a good foundation for study at the higher level.
+Postgraduate study is necessary for those pursuing a career as a management accountant.
+Before taking the professional CIMA qualification, you'll first need the Certificate in Business Accounting, which provides a good foundation for further study.

-Although many of those working in accounting positions will hold a Bachelors and possibly a Masters degree (in addition to professional qualifications), there's an argument for getting an entry-level job and building your experience that way, or applying for an accounting apprenticeship, such as the one- to two-year schemes on offer from the Association of Accounting Technicians (AAT).
+Although many of those working in accounting positions hold a Bachelors and often a Masters degree (in addition to professional qualifications), another viable route is to secure an entry-level job and build your experience that way.
+You could also decide to apply for an accounting apprenticeship, such as the one- to two-year schemes on offer from the Association of Accounting Technicians (AAT).

 The AAT provides a range of technical and vocational qualifications for accountancy and finance roles.
-The highest, and the equivalent of a foundation degree, is the AAT Professional Diploma in Accounting.
+The highest (equivalent to a foundation degree) is the AAT Professional Diploma in Accounting.
 The student fee for this AAT qualification is set at £131, with training provider fees between £1,000 and £3,000.
-By successfully completing this qualification (within nine to 18 months), you'll typically get exam exemptions from the UK's chartered and certified accountancy bodies, and will be awarded professional AAT Accountant status (MAAT).
-There are also short courses in specific areas such as accounting software and bookkeeping.
-The AAT delivers its courses through classroom learning or distance and online study, with both part-time and full-time options available.
+By successfully completing it within nine to 18 months, you'll be awarded professional AAT Accountant status (MAAT).
+AAT courses are delivered through classroom learning or distance and online study, with both part- and full-time options available.

 This is a vast area, but the Chartered Banker Institute provides four distinct core banking qualifications designed for new entrants to the sector all the way through to experienced professionals looking to achieve chartered banker status.
 These are: the Chartered Banker Diploma, to develop your skills in the sector; the Associate Chartered Banker Diploma, to build upon your current skillset and gain a professional qualification; the Professional Banker Diploma, which supports the development of your technical knowledge and job-specific skills; and the Professional Banker Certificate, an introduction to the sector.

-As High Fliers' The Graduate Market in 2016 points out, investment banks (£47,000) and banking and finance companies (£32,500) featuring in The Times Top 100 Graduate Employers offer some of the most generous graduate starting salaries, with continuing professional development only likely to further increase your earning potential.
+As High Fliers' The Graduate Market in 2017 points out, investment banks (£47,000) and banking and finance companies (£32,500) featuring in The Times Top 100 Graduate Employers offer some of the most generous graduate starting salaries, with continuing professional development only likely to further increase your earning potential.
 To explore this high-paying career path in more detail, read our top tips on getting into investment banking.

 If you're interested in postgraduate study but want to ensure that the curriculum is current and relevant to the competitive business banking world, you may wish to explore industry-approved courses such as those available from City, University of London's Cass Business School.
 They offer a number of full- and part-time Masters programmes in areas such as corporate finance, investment management and wealth management.
-These degrees are designed in partnership with industry professional bodies - for example, the CFA (Chartered Financial Analyst) Institute, The Chartered Insurance Institute (CII), the CISI and the Chartered Alternative Investment Analyst Association (CAIA).
+These degrees are designed in partnership with industry professional bodies - for example, the CII, the CISI and the Chartered Alternative Investment Analyst Association (CAIA).